jakearchibald/jakearchibald.com/static-build/posts/2020/07/multiple-versions-same-time/index.md

 });
 ```

 But you aren't given the reason for failure here.
 A connection failure due to user being offline, syntax error in the script, and 404 during the fetch are indistinguishable in the code above.
+However, a custom script loader built on top of `fetch()` would be able to make the distinction.

-Also, this means that V1 needs to be prepared for errors introduced by V2, and I don't know about you, but I don't always have total foresight for that kind of stuff.
+The `try/catch` needs to be in the V1 code, meaning V1 needs to be prepared for errors introduced by V2, and I don't know about you, but I don't always have total foresight for that kind of stuff.

 Again, you could use a service worker here, as it gives V2 some control over what to do with V1 pages, even if it's just forcibly reloading them: